Lofoten, Norway February 2-8, 2019

-A 7 day photo workshop (6 nights) February 3-9, 2018 for 6-10 participants on the beautiful Lofoten Islands in Norway.
+A 7 day photo workshop (6 nights) February 2-8, 2019 for up to 10 participants on the beautiful Lofoten Islands in Norway.
 The Lofoten Islands in winter is known for the dramatic landscapes enhanced by dramatic light and weather.
 There are wonderful seascapes and mountains.
 Also there is a good chance to shoot the Nordic Lights known as Aurora Borealis.
 Notice that there is no optional day before this workshop.
 Please read the entire workshop description which include the schedule, pictures, pricing and recommendations for the participants in the workshop.

 In addition to the morning and late afternoon shoots there will be some class room sessions with photo critiques, presentations on optimal image quality, efficient shooting techniques and composition considerations.
 The amount of class room sessions will depend on weather, the amount of night shooting etc. There will not be a fixed program.
 If the weather is constantly cery good for shooting the class room sessions will be minimal.